 MUELE INDIANS.
 The Muele Indians are known from a Spanish document of 1683, in which they are identified as "the nation that grinds."
 Their area is not clearly identified, but it seems to have been somewhere east of the Pecos River in west central Texas.
 Their affiliations are unknown.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "MUELE INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmm37.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "MUELE INDIANS," accessed July 07, 2020, http://www.tshaonline.org/handbook/online/articles/bmm37.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.